Sergioarg/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permissions

-_This repository contains executable files with basic commands in Bash._
+_This repository contains executable files with commands related to permissions._

 ## ¿How to execute the files?